freistil/statusblog/_posts/2012-07-26-high load on vm16.md

 #### TIMELINE:

 * [00:30 CET] Incident opened.
+* [00:35 CET] The servers are up and running again.

 *We are analyzing the issue and will add more details here as soon as possible.*